jproctor-rebecca/jproctor-rebecca.github.io/_posts/2021-02-05-Collaboration-as-a-Data-Scientist-on-a-Cross-functional-Production-Team.md

 missing data within the website, or are generally not user friendly.

 During discussions with stakeholders and through diving into the project itself, I have initial concerns.
 While HRF is nonpartisan and advocacy-based, the open-source nature of the code makes this project vulnerable to being used by partisan organizations to advocate for the removal of opposite party-appointed judges.
 Use by third parties is not something that can be controlled or even qualified.
-However, it must be named as a possibility.
-It is also apparent that while some technical users of the tool have the skills to interpret or analyze patterns within data, others may not.
+However, it must be named as a possibility.It is also apparent that while some technical users of the tool have the skills to interpret or analyze patterns within data, others may not.
 Someone should provide analysis along with the prediction and visualizations.
 As a Data Science team, it is questionable if we have the depth of domain knowledge to provide it or the time to acquire it during the project.
 Of consideration is how to incorporate something